mayurgadakh/Music-Player/README.md

 # Music Player
-This is a simple music player made by Python-Tkinter
+This is a simple music player made using Python-Tkinter